 This expert is no longer a staff member at The Heritage Foundation.

-Curtis Dubay, recognized as a leading expert on taxation issues, is research fellow in tax and economic policy at The Heritage Foundation.
+Curtis Dubay, recognized as a leading expert on taxation issues, is a former research fellow in tax and economic policy at The Heritage Foundation.

 Dubay has done research and published frequently on a wide range of issues of concern to American taxpayers.
 Congress and the media turn to his expertise on topics such as tax reform, income taxes, corporate taxes, international taxes, and the estate tax, popularly called the “death tax.”